Male Infertility center in Hyderabad With World Class Equipments

 Abuse of cocaine or marijuana:

-- The use of certain drugs can also contribute to male infertility.
+- The usage of certain drugs may also affect male infertility.

 - Excessive or prolonged emotional stress: